 A good credit score translates to lower interest on the loan and quick application approval.
 Please note there is no such thing as no credit check car finance.
 All lenders do perform credit history checks.

-While the financer is busy to inspect your credit score, you should also be aware of the loan types available to you.
+While the financer is busy inspecting your credit score, you should also be aware of the loan types available to you.
 Four main types of car finance include Personal Contract Purchase (PCP), Hire Purchase (HP), Lease, and Personal Loan.
 To understand each of these, check this guide.

 How to inspect if a car has outstanding finance?